 By the end of the session, participants will be able to:

-implement a strategy to turn disagreements into a positive outcome for all involved
+- Implement a strategy to turn disagreements into a positive out outcome for all involved.

-Jeff Heasman is a leading international trainer who specialises in communication skills within the insurance and financial services sector.
+Jeff Heasman is a professional trainer who specialises in communication skills within the insurance and financial services sector.
 Jeff is a certified practitioner in Neuro-Linguistic Programming (NLP) and a professional member of the Academy of Modern Applied Psychology.

-In addition, Jeff holds a bachelor degree in laws from the University of Glamorgan and a master of laws degree from Swansea University, as well as a postgraduate certificate in teaching English language to adults.
+In addition, Jeff holds a bachelors degree in law from the University of Glamorgan and a master of laws degree from Swansea University, as well as a postgraduate certificate in teaching English language to adults.

 Jeff spent many years in practice as a litigation executive, dealing with cases up to and including the Court of Appeal in London (England v IBC Vehicles Ltd) and as a senior liability adjuster at Crawford and Company.
 Subsequently he was Dean of the Faculty of Law at Cavendish University in Zambia, has been a tutor at Swansea University and a lecturer in international negotiation skills to MBA students at ESIC University in Spain.